SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Non-detections in Systems with Previously Reported Planets

 \subsection{HD 140901 A}

 HD 140901 A (HIP 77358 A; HR 5864 A; GJ 599 A; TIC 179348425) is a G7IV-V star \citep{Gray+2006AJ} at a distance of $d = 15.246 \pm 0.008 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-Using both RV observations and astrometric data from Gaia and Hipparcos, \citet{Feng+2022ApJS} reported two planet candidates with orbital periods of about 9.0 days and 7417.5 days ($\approx$20.3\,yr).
-The long-period planet was later confirmed by \citet{Philipot+2023AA}, although the presence of the inner planet at 9 days remains controversial (and is flagged as such on the NASA Exoplanet Archive).
-We did not recover either of these signals in our analysis of 27 HARPS RVs spanning 3.5 years.
-However, we do find evidence of a long-term trend in the RV data, which may be related to the orbit of the outer giant planet in the system.
+Using both RV observations and astrometric data from Gaia and Hipparcos, \citet{2022ApJS..262...21F} reported two planet candidates with orbital periods of about 9.0 days and 7417.5 days ($\approx$20.3\,yr).
+The long-period planet was later confirmed by \citet{2023AA...678A.107P}, although the presence of the inner planet at 9 days remains controversial (and is flagged as such on the NASA Exoplanet Archive).
+We did not recover either of these signals in our analysis of 172 HARPS, PFS, and UCLES RVs spanning 21.9 years.
+We attribute these non-detections to the controversial nature of the inner planet, and the use of astrometric data in \citet{2023AA...678A.107P} to identify the longer-period planet.